nandi95/vue-toastify/README.md

 - Increase test coverage

-- Allow customisation of the ring's color around the icon
+- Allow customisation of the ring's color around the icon when passing in custom icon

+- Move the progress animation to use purely css

 **Contribution:**
 -